 Probiotics help defend against harmful pathogens and microbes and promote a healthy gut microbiome needed for the production of brain stimuli, like serotonin and dopamine, which play a role in your mood.
 Recent research finds that probiotics may even work to treat or prevent anxiety.
 A clinical review suggested that yogurt may be anti-inflammatory.
-Chronic inflammation may contribute to anxiety, stress and depression so yogurt may be helpful in avoiding these disorders.
-Yogurt or fermented foods like sauerkraut, miso, tempeh, kimchi or pickles are good sources of positive gut defense.
+Chronic inflammation may contribute to anxiety, stress, and depression, so yogurt may be helpful in avoiding these disorders.
+Yogurt or fermented foods like sauerkraut, miso, tempeh, kimchi, or pickles are good sources of positive gut defense.

 Very well known for its omega-3 fatty acids, salmon helps regulate serotonin and dopamine for a calming, relaxing effect and has a strong relationship with cognitive function as well as mental health.
 These fatty acids also seem to reduce inflammation, helping to prevent anxiety.
-One study showed that men who ate Atlantic salmon 3 times per week for 5 months reported less anxiety than those who ate chicken, pork or beef.
+One study showed that men who ate Atlantic salmon 3 times per week for 5 months reported less anxiety than those who ate chicken, pork, or beef.
 Another Ohio University study reinforced that anxiety relief may likely come especially from one nutrient: omega-3 fatty acids.

 Besides being delicious, dark chocolate also helps reduce anxiety and depression.
-A 2019 study in the journal Depression & Anxiety reports that people who ate dark chocolate regularly are less likely to be depressed.
+A 2019 study in the journal Depression & Anxiety reports that people who eat dark chocolate regularly are less likely to be depressed.
 Aim for 70 percent dark chocolate or higher for best results, but only eat a small serving (1-3 grams) because of its sugar and fat content.

-Chamomile tea is used worldwide for its anti-inflammatory, antibacterial, antioxidant and relaxing properties.
+Chamomile tea is used worldwide for its anti-inflammatory, antibacterial, antioxidant, and relaxing properties.
 A recent study links chamomile to reducing anxiety.
 Another clinical trial published in the journal Phytomedicine showed that those who drank chamomile tea over the long term had reduced severe anxiety disorder symptoms.
 The role this tea plays may also be tied to its ability to enhance sleep.
 As an herbal remedy, it is readily available and safe to use frequently.

 Avocado is rich in vitamin B6 and magnesium and is thought to promote serotonin production in the brain, reducing anxiety and depression.
-It also helps add more fiber and healthy fats into the diet.
-You can add avocado to salads, in omelets, as a topper for Mexican food, made into guacamole, spread on toast for breakfast – a most versatile fruit.
+It also helps add more fiber and healthy fats to the diet.
+You can add avocado to salads, in omelets, as a topper for Mexican food, made into guacamole, or spread on toast for breakfast – a most versatile fruit.

-One ounce of pumpkin seeds provides 20 percent of daily magnesium value and is a good source of potassium and zinc.
+/One ounce of pumpkin seeds provides 20 percent of daily magnesium value and is a good source of potassium and zinc.
 Potassium is linked to stress and anxiety reduction, while zinc may be tied to mood.
 One study of 100 female high school students showed a zinc deficiency could negatively impact mood.
 The largest zinc storage sites in the body are in the brain, and it is essential for brain and nerve development.
-Sprinkle pumpkin seeds on salads, meals or snack on them plain.
+Sprinkle pumpkin seeds on salads, meals, or snack on them plain.

 The amino acid theanine is found in green tea and has anxiety relief and calming properties.
-In a recent study, participants showed improved relaxation, calmness and less tension with 200 mg of theanine.
-Green tea is a great replacement for soda, coffee or alcoholic drinks.
+In a recent study, participants showed improved relaxation, calmness, and less tension with 200 mg of theanine.
+Green tea is a great replacement for soda, coffee, or alcoholic drinks.

 The active ingredient in turmeric, a spice commonly used in India and Southeast Asia, is curcumin.
 Curcumin seems to be linked to anxiety relief, reducing inflammation and stress.
-A recent study found increased curcumin in the diet reduced anxiety.
-Add turmeric to smoothies, curries and casserole dishes.
+A recent study found that increased curcumin in the diet reduced anxiety.
+Add turmeric to smoothies, curries, and casserole dishes.
 It has a light flavor but is deep yellow, so it will color food.

-Rich in potassium, fiber and beneficial vitamins, asparagus is thought to relieve anxiety.
-This vegetable is particularly popular in China where one study suggested that a specific asparagus extract, AEAS, may show promise as an alternative medicine for treating anxiety disorders.
+Rich in potassium, fiber, and beneficial vitamins, asparagus is thought to relieve anxiety.
+This vegetable is particularly popular in China, where one study suggested that a specific asparagus extract, AEAS, may show promise as an alternative medicine for treating anxiety disorders.

-Now more than ever during widespread stay-at-home requirements, we should do our best, especially through easy changes to diet, to promote anxiety and stress relief.
+Now more than ever, during widespread stay-at-home requirements, we should do our best, especially through easy changes to diet, to promote anxiety and stress relief.